Robert Thirsk High School

 Robert Thirsk High School is a public senior high school in Calgary, Alberta, Canada.
 It derives its name from Robert Thirsk, a Canadian engineer and physician, and a former Canadian Space Agency astronaut.
 The high school is located in the Northwest Calgary community of Arbour Lake, and has a capacity of 1,500 students.

 Robert Thirsk High School officially opened in September 2013.
 Over 800 grade 10 and 11 students attend the first school year.
-The high school accommodates students from Citadel, Arbour Lake, Scenic Acres, Ranchlands, Hawkwood, Rocky Ridge, Royal Oak, and Nolan Hill.
+The high school accommodates students from Citadel, Arbour Lake, Scenic Acres, Ranchlands, Hawkwood, Rocky Ridge, Royal Oak, Glacier Ridge, and Nolan Hill.

 The school offers career skills and fine arts programming, including: